Summary

 Afterwards the audience are invited to choose (if they wish) their favourite climate solution, and to help the Director of of Public Prosecutions with the moral dilemma of whether to prosecute the killer.
 If he does, it will shut down Citizens’ Juries which he believes are the magic bullet to help us make decisions that will avert climate change.

-This is being developed as an interactive play which entertains and educates.
+This has been developed as an interactive play which entertains and educates.
 It raises awareness of the potential of Citizens’ Assemblies as a way to reboot our democracy and allow it to make more sustainable climate-friendly decisions.
 An associated aim is to share climate solutions with a wider audience.

 Theatre-in-Education